Public opening in presence of the artist

 Harris has been widely exhibited internationally, including most recently in “Basquiat’s ‘Defacement’: The Untold Story’’ and “Implicit Tensions: Mapplethorpe Now” at the Solomon R. Guggenheim Museum, New York; in “United by AIDS” at Migros Museum für Gegenwartskunst, Zurich; in “Kiss My Genders” at the Haywood Gallery, London; in “Elements of Vogue” at the Centro de Arte Dos de Mayo, Madrid (also traveling to Museo Universitario del Chopo, Mexico City, in November 2019).
 In 2018-19 Harris also presented performances at a range of venues, including Volksbühne Grüner Salon sponsored by KW Institute for Contemporary Art, Berlin; a lecture/performance on Andy Warhol presented by the DIA Art Foundation, New York; and an installation/performance at Participant Inc, New York.
 His work was included in the 52nd Venice Biennale (2007), the Bienal de São Paulo (2016), the Whitney Biennial (2017), and presented by Cinéma Du Réel at the Centre Pompidou, Paris (2018), among others.

-Harris is represented in the permanent collections of the Tate Modern, London; The Museum of Modern Art (MoMA), New York; the Solomon R. Guggenheim Museum, New York; the Whitney Museum of American Art, New York; The Studio Museum in Harlem, New York; the Hessel Museum of Art at Bard College, Annendale-on-Hudson, New York; the Museum of Contemporary Art (MOCA), Los Angeles; the J. Paul Getty Museum, Los Angeles; the Los Angeles County Museum of Art; the Museum of Fine Arts, Boston; Pérez Art Museum, Miami; and the Walker Art Center, Minneapolis; Museo de Arte Contemporáneo de Castilla y León, Spain.
+Harris is represented in the permanent collections of The Museum of Modern Art (MoMA), New York; the Solomon R. Guggenheim Museum, New York; the Whitney Museum of American Art, New York; The Studio Museum in Harlem, New York; the Hessel Museum of Art at Bard College, Annendale-on-Hudson, New York; the Museum of Contemporary Art (MOCA), Los Angeles; the J. Paul Getty Museum, Los Angeles; the Los Angeles County Museum of Art; the Museum of Fine Arts, Boston; Pérez Art Museum, Miami; and the Walker Art Center, Minneapolis; Museo de Arte Contemporáneo de Castilla y León, Spain.

 Harris received a fellowship from the John Simon Guggenheim Memorial Foundation (2016), the David C. Driskell Prize from the High Museum of Art, Atlanta (2014), and the Rome Prize Fellowship (2000) among other awards and honors.
 Harris joined the Board of Trustees of the American Academy in Rome in 2014 and was appointed a trustee of the Tiffany Foundation in 2016.